Angelica Kauffman: History painting

 While Kauffman produced portraits, and self-portraits, she identified herself primarily as a history painter, an unusual designation for a woman artist in the 18th century.
 History painting was considered the most elite and lucrative category in academic painting during this time period and, under the direction of Sir Joshua Reynolds, the Royal Academy made a strong effort to promote it to a native audience more interested in commissioning and buying portraits and landscapes.
 Despite Kauffman's popularity in British society and her success there as an artist, she was disappointed by the relative apathy of the British towards history painting.
 Ultimately, she left Britain for Rome, where history painting was better established, held in higher esteem and patronized.

 History painting, as defined in academic art theory, was classified as the most elevated category.
 Its subject matter was the representation of human actions based on themes from history, mythology, literature, and scripture.
 This required extensive learning in biblical and Classical literature, knowledge of art theory and practical training that included the study of anatomy from the male nude.
 Most women were denied access to such training, especially the opportunity to draw from nude models; yet Kauffman managed to cross the gender boundary.
-It is unclear as to how she gained the knowledge of the male anatomy that she had, but there is speculation that she studied plaster casts of statues.
-The male characters in her artworks are seen as being more feminine than most painters would choose to display, which may be a result of her lack of formal training on male anatomy.
+She studied works from artists including Titian, Raphael, Correggio, Domenichino, and Guido Reni, and learned to depict male anatomy through copying drawings, engravings and plaster casts.
+This can be seen in depictions of Kauffman, such as her painting titled Design and a portrait by Nathaniel Dance.
+The male figures in her artworks are seen as being more feminine than most painters would choose to display, which may be a result of her lack of formal training in male anatomy.

 Later years in Rome

-In 1781, after her first husband's death (she had long been separated from him), she married Antonio Zucchi (1728–1795), a Venetian artist then resident in England.
-Shortly afterwards she retired to Rome, where she befriended, among others, Johann Wolfgang von Goethe; yet, always restive, she wanted to do more and lived for another 25 years with much of her old prestige intact.
+In 1781, after her first husband's death (she had long been separated from him), she married Antonio Zucchi (1726–1795), a Venetian artist then resident in England.
+Shortly afterwards, she retired to Rome, where she befriended, among others, Johann Wolfgang von Goethe; yet, always restive, she wanted to do more and lived for another 25 years with much of her old prestige intact.

 In 1782, Kauffman's father died, as did her husband in 1795.
 In 1794, she painted, Self-Portrait Hesitating Between Painting and Music, in which she emphasises the difficult choice she had faced in choosing painting as her sole career, in dedication to her mother's death.
 She continued at intervals to contribute to the Royal Academy in London, her last exhibit being in 1797.
-After this she produced little, and in 1807 she died in Rome, being honoured by a splendid funeral under the direction of Canova.
+After this, she produced little, and in 1807 she died in Rome, being honoured with a splendid funeral under the direction of Canova.
 The entire Academy of St Luke, with numerous ecclesiastics and virtuosi, followed her to her tomb in Sant'Andrea delle Fratte, and, as at the burial of Raphael, two of her best pictures were carried in procession.